ddamato/complementary.space/src/pages/index.md

 On the surface selecting an amount of space seems to be a subjective determination.
 However, once we identify the why, we can encode the purpose into a systematic usage making the decision to choose one amount of space over another more clear and objective.

-Throw out those T-shirt sized design tokens, it's time we back up our decisions with meaningful motives.
+Throw out those T-shirt sized design tokens, it's time we back up our decisions with meaningful motives and prepare for the future.

 ### History
 ## Design tokens